Courses and Academic Options

 With their faculty advisors, students plan individual schedules that draw upon the courses in the College of Agriculture and Life Sciences and the other colleges at Cornell.
 The core elements of the Biometry and Statistics major include calculus, matrix algebra, statistical methods, probability, statistical theory, and computing.
 In addition, courses in the biological sciences, humanities, social sciences, and written and oral expression are required as part of the college's distribution requirements.

 The number of courses required specifically for the Biometry and Statistics major is not large, and each student is encouraged to develop a concentration of courses in a related area.
-Recent students have taken advanced course work in biology (to prepare for graduate school in biostatistics or medical school), in business management and economics (to prepare for a quantitative business emphasis), in mathematics (to prepare for graduate school in statistics), in education (to prepare for a teaching career), in computing (to prepare for a variety of computer-intensive careers and graduate programs), and in other disciplines.
+Recent students have taken advanced course work in biology (to prepare for graduate school in biostatistics or medical school), in business management and economics (to prepare for a quantitative business emphasis), in mathematics (to prepare for graduate school in statistics), in computing (to prepare for a variety of computer-intensive careers and graduate programs), and in other disciplines.

 Three courses of a special nature are also offered: